-The Student Council represents students in the purposes and plans of the school and provides leadership for several student committees focusing on the areas of finance and academics, community concerns, outreach and missions, and social events.
-The Student Council constitution is designed to permit broad-scale student involvement.
+The Student Association is led by the student Council.
+The purpose of student government is to promote community life and represent students to the faculty as well as the broader university administration.
+The Student Council provides leadership for several student committees focusing on the areas of finance and academics, community concerns, globalization and diversity, and social events.
+The Student Council constitution is designed to encourage student involvement.
 A copy of the constitution and bylaws is available on request from Seminary Student Services.
 Officers of the Student Council are elected each spring and are responsible for representing the larger student association.